Energy Access in Humanitarian Aid and Development Cooperation

 Independent Impact Reports from Leading Humanitarian Organizations

-UN Foundation Webinar: Best Practices for Decentralized Energy Solutions Focusing on Lighting and Power in Humanitarian Settings (Little Sun presentation at 30’)
+UN Foundation Webinar: Best Practices for Decentralized Energy Solutions Focusing on Lighting and Power in Humanitarian Settings (YouTube, Little Sun presentation at 30’)

-Hassna Smiles with Little Sun (Video from Save the Children Ethiopia)
+Hassna Smiles with Little Sun (Vimeo, video from Save the Children Ethiopia)

 Head of Humanitarian Affairs